-- Keep a watching brief on the impacts of access in key risk areas; - Relevant authorities to continue to enforce current management measures. - Eastleigh Borough Council Informal monitoring by Countryside Service on Council owned land. - NE Natural England has provided advice to government regarding coastal access, see: www.naturalengland.org.uk/press/releases2007/210207.htm - Southampton City Council Not aware of any significant impacts.
+- Keep a watching brief on the impacts of access in key risk areas; - Relevant authorities to continue to enforce current management measures. - Eastleigh Borough Council Informal monitoring by Countryside Service on council owned land. - Southampton City Council Not aware of any significant impacts.
 Anecdotal accounts show that wader numbers are down this season at Weston Shore which may be linked to access disturbance but too early to detect cause/effect if this is a true trend.
 Current access policies are implemented within legal frameworks.
-Where legal controls are not possible attempts have been made to manage visitor pressure in longer term e.g. at Weston Shore providing interest for visitors away from shore.
+Where legal controls are not possible attempts have been made to manage visitor pressure in longer term e.g. at Weston Shore providing interest for visitors away from shore. - Portsmouth City Council Policy EC1 Langstone Harbour Coastal Path (Portsmouth City Local Plan - Adopted July 2006).
+Land has been allocated for an extension to the Langstone Harbour Coastal Path around Eastney Lake.
+Formal footpath will reduce the disruption of ramblers to wintering wildfowl.
+Funding is still being actively being sought to implement this proposal. - Natural England are delighted the draft Marine Bill has been published, and that it has been possible to include the new powers they recommended for Natural England to implement improved public access to the English coastline.
+Natural England will be providing evidence as necessary as the Bill passes through Parliamentary scrutiny.